Liz and the Blue Bird: Accolades

 The film won the Ofuji Noburo Award.
 It was also nominated for the Animat's Award for Best Feature-Length Film at the Sitges Film Festival in Spain; in America, it was nominated for a Satellite Award for Best Animated or Mixed Media Feature.

 Follow-up film

 Another Sound!
 Euphonium film titled Sound!
-Euphonium The Movie - Our Promise: A Brand New Day, based on Zenpen, the other Hibike!
-Yūfoniamu Kitauji Kōkō Suisōgaku-bu, Haran no Dainigakushō novel, was released on April 19, 2019; it is directed by Tatsuya Ishihara and written by Jukki Hanada, respectively the television series' main director and sole writer.
+Euphonium: The Movie – Our Promise: A Brand New Day was released on April 19, 2019; it is directed by Tatsuya Ishihara and written by Jukki Hanada, respectively the television series' main director and sole writer.
 Its production took place concurrently with Liz and the Blue Bird's; it focuses on Kumiko, the main character of the novels who appears in Liz in a supporting role, and is "connected" to Liz.
 Yamada stated that the "Liz and the Blue Bird" music piece featured in her film "will be connecting the film to [the second one]."
 The film was released in North America on July 11, 2019 (sub) and July 15, 2019 (dub).